saylordotorg/course_bio308/Unit02.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Marine Food Webs** <span id="2"></span>
 *In this unit, you will begin your introduction to marine life by looking at how organisms are connected through trophic levels, or food